Mission and History

 The Center’s initial co-directors were Dr. Ruth B. Mandel and Ida F.S.
 Schmertz.
 Mandel continued to lead the Center as its director for over 20 years until becoming director of CAWP’s parent organization, the Eagleton Institute of Politics, in 1995.
 Debbie Walsh served as acting director until Dr. Mary Hawkesworth assumed the directorship in 1998.
 When Hawkesworth stepped down in 2001, Walsh was appointed director, a post she continues to hold.

 CAWP’s scholars are nationally noted for their leadership in establishing and expanding the study of women in politics.
 In addition to Professor Mandel, CAWP’s senior scholars include Professor Susan J. Carroll and Professor Kira Sanbonmatsu, both professors of political science at Rutgers-New Brunswick.
 Dr. Kelly Dittmar is a CAWP scholar and assistant professor of political science at Rutgers-Camden.

-Journalists turn to many experts on politics, but when the subject is women in politics, CAWP is unique: a trusted source for up-to-date data, plus essential context and analysis. - Gwen Ifill, PBS NewsHour and Washington Week
+Journalists turn to many experts on politics, but when the subject is women in politics, CAWP is unique: a trusted source for up-to-date data, plus essential context and analysis. - The late Gwen Ifill, PBS NewsHour and Washington Week

 Advancing Scholarship on Women and Politics